NORTHWEST PATIENT SAFETY CONFERENCES

 SHARED DECISION MAKING WORKSHOP

-The conference agenda will also include a two-hour workshop on shared decision making (SDM), a key pathway to safe, patient-centered care.
-Diana Stilwell, Vice President of Shared Decision Making Solution Strategy at Healthwise, and Dr. Larry Morrisey of Central Pediatrics will illustrate the connection between SDM and patient safety.
-They will focus on how this strategy can help you deliver the right care to the right patient at the right time.
-You’ll also gain some pragmatic tools to help you put SDM in action in your own practice.
-Whether you’re new to shared decision making or are already looking to implement this strategy, you’ll gain invaluable knowledge about the importance of engaging patients in an SDM experience and how to make SDM a reality in their organizations.
+The conference agenda also included a two-hour workshop on shared decision making (SDM), a key pathway to safe, patient-centered care.
+Diana Stilwell, Vice President of Shared Decision Making Solution Strategy at Healthwise, and Dr. Larry Morrisey of Central Pediatrics illustrated the connection between SDM and patient safety.
+They focused on how this strategy can help you deliver the right care to the right patient at the right time.
+Attendees also gained some pragmatic tools to help them put SDM in action in their own practice.
+Whether attendees were new to shared decision making or were already looking to implement this strategy, they were given the chance to gain invaluable knowledge about the importance of engaging patients in an SDM experience and how to make SDM a reality in their organizations.
 CLICK HERE FOR FULL AGENDA

 WPSC Member: $275 Non-Member: $450